 tel: 01890 883887

-Coldstream’s Heritage Ltd is a Community Interest Company (CIC) (Ltd by Guarantee), set up by Trevor Swan, Will Murray and Gerald Tait to project manage the repair, conservation and interpretation of the medieval Lennel Kirk.
+Coldstream’s Heritage Ltd is a Community Interest Company (CIC) (Ltd by Guarantee), that was established by Trevor Swan, Will Murray and Gerald Tait to project manage the repair, conservation and interpretation of the medieval Lennel Kirk.

 Coldstream Mens’ Shed